Saturday, December 20, 2008

 I'd like to highlight Sandy Polak's

-.
+page on how to be green.
 It is the best page I've read on this topic.
 The main thing I would have amplified more than Sandyis heat pumps: I bought a 'green' condensing boiler a few years ago, and now regret having done so - I wish I had looked into air-source heat pumps.
 Condensing boilers are not green: they use fossil fuels!
 I reckon that, even if electricity is produced from gas-fired power stations, air-source heat pumps are a good thing, environment-wise; and if and when the grid is decarbonised, heat pumps will get ever greener.
 Heat pumps have to be the future for domestic heating without carbon.

 Sunday, March 9, 2008